 Trade in Austria

-Austria was the world’s 31st largest exporter of goods and 24th largest exporter of commercial services in 2021.
-Export values were $203 and $69.4 billion USD respectively.
-Austria’s top export category was manufactures, followed by agricultural products, and fuels and mining products.
-In 2020, Austria’s main export destination markets for goods and services trade were to Germany, the United States and Italy, with trade representing 100.22 per cent of GDP.
-In terms of imports, Austria is the world’s 28th largest importer of goods and 22nd largest importer of commercial services.
-Import values were $219 and $66.8 billion USD respectively in 2021.
-Austria’s top import category was manufactures, followed by fuels and mining products and agricultural products.
+Austria was the world’s 33rd largest exporter of goods and 24th largest exporter of commercial services in 2022.
+Export values were $211.93 billion and $81.25 billion USD respectively.
+Austria’s top export category was Manufactures, followed by Machinery and transport equipment, and Chemicals.
+In 2022, Austria’s main export destination markets for goods and services trade were to Germany, United States and Italy, with trade representing 123.69 per cent of GDP.
+In terms of imports, Austria is the world’s 29th largest importer of goods and 22nd largest importer of commercial services.
+Import values were $233.52 billion and $73.82 billion USD respectively in 2022.
+Austria’s top import category was Manufactures, followed by Machinery and transport equipment and Fuels and mining products.
 Leading import partners were Germany, China and Italy.
-Austria is a member of the European Union, which is part of 45 different Regional Trade Agreements, including with Central America, Pacific States and Eastern and Southern Africa States.
+Austria is part of 47 different Regional Trade Agreements, including EU – Albania and EU – Algeria.

 Regional Trade Agreements Database